 Vitamin C is vital for healthy skin, protecting our immune system and also helps us absorb iron.
 Brightly coloured fruit and veggies, especially something kids can eat easily like berries or carrot sticks, can encourage them to tuck in.
 If you need more ideas for fussy eaters, watch our expert video on making the perfect packed lunch

 Your child needs vitamin A

-Vitamin A is essential for children; it maintains healthy skin –– plays an important role in supporting their vision and functioning of the immune system.
+Vitamin A is essential for children; it maintains healthy skin – good for all those bumps and bruises – plays an important role in developing their vision, and helps protect them from infection.
 Unfortunately, 13 per cent of UK kids are not getting enough vitamin A.